 threads_running metric counts the total number of threads that are currently running in the database and not sleeping.

-The metric reads identifies the total number of reads done in a MySQL server.
+reads identifies the total number of reads done in a MySQL server.
 Technically, it is the number of selected queries and number of query cache hits.

-The metric writes identifies the total number of writes done in a MySQL server.
+writes identifies the total number of writes done in a MySQL server.
 It is the sum of inserted queries, replaced queries, updated queries and deleted queries.

 Number of slow queries running on the MySQL server is recorded using the metric slow_queries.
 Slow queries generate excessive disk reads, memory and CPU usage.